jwfergus/HiPC_Flavor_OpenFoamScripts/README.md

-OpenFoamSimulationScripts
+HiPC_Flavor_OpenFoamScripts
 =========================

-Storage for scripts I use to run OpenFoam simulations
+Storage for scripts I use to run OpenFoam simulations for a paper submission I need to complete by 5/30/2012.

-The simulations we perform (impact.asu.edu) are meant to verify models of thermal flow within datacenters.
-While constructing and validating models of physical phenomena is important in it's own right, our major goal is to improve the energy efficiency of scheduling algorithms used in data centers.
+This is a fork of my other project OpenFoamSimulationScripts.
+File settings such as ControlDict and SetFieldsDict, as well as the chassisList need to be changed between these experiments, thus the fork.